SwedbankPay/developer.swedbankpay.com/checkout-v3/enterprise/redirect.md

 payment instrument and pay.

 {:.text-center}
-![screenshot of the mac implementation redirect payment menu][redirect-mac-menu]
+![screenshot of the enterprise implementation redirect payment menu][redirect-enterprise-menu]

 Once the payer has completed the purchase, you can perform a `GET` towards the `paymentOrders` resource to see the purchase state.